Syndu gives agents outside-in context they can inherit

 Syndu uses the web's underlying metadata to simplify customer onboarding and quota ownership.
 Good network metadata improves attribution quality, product fit, and the accuracy of the shared context buyers rely on.

 Syndu identifies the consuming workspace when possible and otherwise falls back to the current requester network.
-That network evidence helps route quota, but it does not by itself prove that the whole company owns the account.
-These quota rules keep shared cyber-and-fraud context governed instead of ambiguous.
+That network evidence helps route quota, but it does not by itself prove ownership.
+The commercial handoff is ownership of access: move from a shared anonymous budget into a workspace that owns the reads.

 Syndu is a threat observatory beacon that collects outside-in traffic signals from the public edge.
 Connected-user activity inside the app is excluded from the risk model, and account, billing, subscription, and social sign-in workflows stay outside the evidence graph.